iAmG-r00t/alx-low_level_programming/0x00-hello_world/README.md

     - Use the function `puts`.
     - You are not allowed to use `printf`.
     - Your program should end with the value `0`.
+5. [Hello, printf](./5-printf.c) : A C program that prints exactly `with proper grammar, but the outcome is a piece of art,`, followed by a new line.
+	- Use the funtion `printf`.
+	- You are not allowed to use the funtion `puts`.
+	- Your program should return `0`.
+	- Your program should compile without warning when using the `-Wall` `gcc` option.